-- Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - There was a designated responsible person who handled all complaints in the practice. - We saw that information was available to help patients understand the complaints system.
+- Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - There was a designated responsible person who handled all complaints in the practice. - We saw that information was available to help patients understand the complaints system, for example a poster was on display in the waiting area and there was a complaints leaflet.

-We looked at three complaints received in the last 12 months and found these were satisfactorily handled, dealt with in a timely way.
-Lessons were learnt from concerns and complaints and action was taken to as a result to improve the quality of care.
+We looked at four complaints received in the last 12 months and found they were handled satisfactorily and in an open timely way.
+Lessons were learnt from individual concerns and complaints and also from analysis of trends and action was taken to as a result to improve the quality of care.
+For example, the practice had increased the number of staff answering the phones first thing in the morning when the phones were busiest and installed a new telephone system that enabled it to maintain an overview of how many people were waiting for their call to be answered and how long for.